Your Chronogrammies Strategy: Owned, Earned, and Paid Media

 All three types of media—owned, earned, and paid—are important to your Chronogrammies media strategy.
 It’s up to you to review your media and decide where to set your priorities in a way that makes the most sense for your brand and budget.

 In case you scrolled past everthing above, here’s the TLDR:

 - Owned media platforms are an extension of your brand and create additional avenues for people to interact with your company.

 - Earned media is the equivalent of online word of mouth and is the vehicle that drives traffic, engagement, and sentiment about a brand.

 - Paid media is a great way to promote content in order to generate more earned media and can also be used to drive traffic directly to your owned media properties.

 Want to learn more about how your business can use the three types of media to win a Chronogrammie?
-Reach out to our Sales Manager, Andrea Aldin, at [email protected] to start the conversation!
+Reach out to our sales team at sales@chronogram to start the conversation!